benbodhi/svg-support/readme.txt

 **Common Issues & Solutions**:
 - SVG not displaying?
 Ensure dimensions are set in CSS.
 - Need help?
-Use the support tab and I will do my best to assist you quickly.*
+Use the support tab and I will do my best to assist you.

 == Spin up a test site ==